rlivingsus/misc/books.md

 ## Books sorted by author's last name

 ### Abercrombie, Joe:
-The Blade Itself; The First Law books; The Last Arguments of Kings
+THE FIRST LAW: 1)The Blade Itself, 2)Before they are Hanged, 3)The Last Arguments of Kings, 4)Best Served Cold, 5)The Heroes, 6)Red Country

 ### Anthony, Piers
 Incarnations of Immortality:  ~~1)On a Pale Horse (Feb 2022), 2)Bearing an Hourglass, 3)With a Tangled Skein (APR 22),~~ 4)Wielding a Red Sword, 5)Being a Green Mother, 6)For Love of Evil, 7)And Eternity, 8)Under a Velvet Cloak